-- 1. Applicants selected for employment are required to undergo drug and alcohol testing. - 2.
-Commercial driver's license (CDL).
-Employees who are required to hold a CDL will be required to participate in the County's drug and alcohol testing program as required by federal law (49 CFR part 40) which includes pre-employment testing, post-accident testing, random testing, reasonable suspicion testing, and return-to-work testing.
+1. Commercial driver's license (CDL).
+Employees who are required to hold a CDL will be required to participate in the County's drug and alcohol testing program as required by federal law which includes pre-employment testing, post-accident testing, random testing, reasonable suspicion testing, and return-to-work testing.
 Policies and procedures for these programs will be consistent with federal law and will be made available to employees required to hold CDL's and their supervisors.

-3. Safety Sensitive Positions.
+2. Safety Sensitive Positions.
 Each county department shall determine safety-sensitive positions by identifying specific evidence supporting the safety-sensitive nature of the job.
 Jobs are considered safety-sensitive if they involve work that may pose a great danger to the public such as those requiring interaction with children, interaction with adults with disabilities, law enforcement, emergency services, use of hazardous materials, work involving the operation of dangerous instrumentalities, such as trucks that weigh more than 26,000 pounds, that are used to transport hazardous materials, or that carry more than fourteen passengers.
 For other less-obviously safety-sensitive positions, the department shall carefully consider the job of the employee and compare to the type of jobs listed above.
 Job descriptions shall include hazardous duties.